 Although there is no 'good' or 'bad' soil, since there are plants adapted to each type, some can be more challenging to cultivate and may not support as many garden plants species.

 We've rounded up advice for different soil types below.
 So, once you've identified which one you have in your garden, you'll have a better idea of which flowerbed ideas to try.

 These soils are made up of a large proportion of microscopic clay particles, which can become compacted, binding together tightly to form large, solid, airless clumps.

 They are known as 'heavy' soils, not because they weigh more than others, but because they are difficult to dig – if you have clay, you may not be able to get even your best garden spade into it in the summer.

 Getting the most from it

-Improve the drainage by digging in as much horticultural grit, sharp sand, or even ﬁne gravel dredged from freshwater sources as you can muster – around one bucketful per square meter should do the job well.
+Improve the drainage by digging in as much horticultural grit, sharp sand, or even ﬁne gravel dredged from freshwater sources as you can muster.
+There are more tips for gardening on clay soil in our dedicated guide.

 2. Sandy soil

 Sand particles are much larger than clay, and they also have bigger spaces between them that allow water to drain through easily.
 As a result, sandy soils tend to be dry and relatively infertile, since plant nutrients are suspended in solutions of water and also drain away.

 Often referred to as 'light' because they are easy to dig, sandy soils also warm up quickly in spring, allowing seeds to germinate and plant growth to begin sooner than in other soils.